Everyone Has A Backstory

 Photo Credit: Frans Schellekens

-I mentioned earlier, Layne was a member of the glam metal bands Sleze and Alice N’ Chains, but he was also a founding member of the supergroups Mad Season and Class of ’99.
+Layne Staley (Layne Rutherford Staley) August 22, 1967 – April 5, 2002)Layne was a member of the glam metal bands Sleze and Alice N’ Chains, but he was also a founding member of the supergroups Mad Season and Class of ’99.

 Mad Season – Initially formed as a side project and included Mike McCready (Pearl Jam) Barrett Martin (Screaming Trees) and John Baker Saunders (Chicago based blues musician).
 Although having no set list and no band name Mike scheduled three shows at the Crocodile Café.
 Following the success of the first show (Oct.
 1994) they returned a month later (Nov 1994) now named The Gacy Bunch, named after the Chicago serial killer John Wayne Gacy.

 Releasing just the one album, Above, with the lead single, River of Deceit, receiving international radio play reaching certified gold status.
-Class of ’99 – This was not really a band, contrary to stories, the 5 members merely assembled to cover Pink Floyds, Another Brick in the Wall (pt.
-1 & 2) and did not release or create and new music.
+Class of ’99 – This was not really a band, contrary to stories, the 5 members merely assembled to cover Pink Floyds, “Another Brick in the Wall (pt.
+1 & 2)” and did not release or create any new music.

 The band consisted of Layne Staley (AiC), Tom Morello (Rage Against the Machine), Martyn LeNoble (Porno for Pyros) and Matt Serletic (Matchbox 20).
-The soundtrack for Robert Rodriguez’s 1998 film, The Faculty is the only place to find official music from (the) Class of ’99.
+The soundtrack for Robert Rodriguez’s 1998 film, “The Faculty” is the only place to find official music from (the) Class of ’99.

 Photo Credit: Clay Patrick McBride